Scala Data Centers Celebrates Entry of Dell Technologies in its digital ecosystem

 Due to that, the choice of a strategic DC provider is an important step in the process of offering the managed infrastructure.
 "With Scala, we solve any customer concerns about the IT environment, generating more savings, due to the transformation of their budgets from CAPEX to OPEX, and greater innovation and efficiency for their business," says Christiano Lucena, Vice President of Storage Platforms and Solutions at Dell Technologies Latin America.

-"We enable the infrastructure necessary for key partners like Dell to sell, through our platform, in a secure and highly scalable way," adds Cleber Braz, Vice President of Business Development and Customer Services at Scala.
+"We enable the infrastructure necessary for key partners like Dell to sell, through our platform, in a secure and highly scalable way," adds Cleber Braz, Vice President of Sales and Marketing at Scala.

 About Scala Data Centers